PavanKalyanSaladi/Kafka/README.md

 1. Source Connector - Ingest/Collect data to databases and stream table updates to kakfa topic.
 2. Sink Connector - Deliver data from kafka topic to external systems  such as elasticsearch.

-Q) When to use kafka connector, producer & consumer??
+Q) When to use kafka connector, producer & consumer?? <br/>
+&emsp;&emsp;
-   Kafka connect is typically used to connect external sources to Kafka
+   Kafka connect is typically used to connect external sources to Kafka <br/>
+&emsp;&emsp;&emsp;&emsp;
-		i.e. to produce/consume to/from external sources from/to Kafka.
+		i.e. to produce/consume to/from external sources from/to Kafka. <br/>
+&emsp;&emsp;
-   Readily available Connectors only ease connecting external sources to Kafka
+   Readily available Connectors only ease connecting external sources to Kafka <br/>
+&emsp;&emsp;&emsp;&emsp;
-		without requiring the developer to write the low-level code.
+		without requiring the developer to write the low-level code. <br/><br/>

-For starting a Connector Worker, you call the start script with a properties file:
+For starting a Connector Worker, you call the start script with a properties file: <br/>
+&emsp;&emsp;
-	Windows: - $ bin\windows\connect-distributed.bat config\connect-distributed.properties
+	Windows: - $ bin\windows\connect-distributed.bat config\connect-distributed.properties <br/>
+&emsp;&emsp;
-	Linux: - $ bin/connect-distributed.sh config/connect-distributed.properties
+	Linux: - $ bin/connect-distributed.sh config/connect-distributed.properties <br/>

 ### Practise:-
-We are using Alma Linux distribution in Virtual BOX.
+We are using Alma Linux distribution in Virtual BOX. <br/>
+&emsp;&emsp;
 Requirement:-
 1. Installation of Virtual BOX, WinScP, ALMA Linux.ova distribution file.
-2. Core: 4, Memory: 6GB, Network: Bridged Adapter, Traffic: Allow all You can use the VM_BOX folder for files that I have used.
+2. Core: 4, Memory: 6GB, Network: Bridged Adapter, Traffic: Allow all <br/>
+You can use the VM_BOX folder for files that I have used.